JesseEmond/blitz-2024-registration/README.md

 Meteors spawn at random heights on the very right, heading left with a random orientation.
-Hitting a meteor can lead to it splitting into smaller meteors, each with a random speed and an orientation relative to their parent meteor's orientation.
+Hitting a meteor can lead to it splitting into smaller meteors, each with a random speed and an orientation relative to their origin meteor's orientation.

 The types of meteors are: